 Peter A. Vorhes

 Pastor Vorhes is married to Liz Siivola, a retired nurse.
 He has two children (Erik, B.A., St. Olaf College 1999; and Kirstin, B.A., 2002, M.S.N., 2011, Pacific Lutheran University) and four grandchildren.
-Vorhes is an avid cross country skier and he has completed 24 American Birkebeiner Cross Country Ski Races.
+Peter is an avid cross-country skier and he has completed 24 American Birkebeiner Cross Country Ski Races.
 He also enjoys biking and snowshoeing.
-He has served as a pastor in the Evangelical Lutheran Church in America since 1976.
-He spent most of his career at Faith Lutheran Church in Calumet.

 Vorhes has served on the board since 2013.